 Picture this: you’re scrolling through your social media feed only to find your attention swayed by a handmade aromatherapy candle or the latest shockproof laptop case by an indie designer.
 A couple of seamless clicks later, you’ve typed in your shipping address, made payment and eagerly anticipating delivery — all this while never leaving the social media platform you were on.
 If this sounds familiar, you’re one of the many social media consumers who engage in this customer journey of social commerce businesses.

 Social commerce is gaining momentum across the globe.
 Some might even say social commerce is the future of e-commerce.
-The value of sales made through social media platforms worldwide were estimated at a total of US$560 billion in 2020 and it is projected to grow to US$2.9 trillion by 2026.
+As per Statista, the value of sales made through social media platforms worldwide were estimated at a total of US$560 billion in 2020 and it is projected to grow to US$2.9 trillion by 2026.

 Social e-commerce is thriving on a global scale, particularly in countries where social media usage is high.
 While China has been at the forefront of social commerce, many customers around the world have made the transition to online shopping after the onset of the COVID-19 pandemic.